hudsonbrendon/pyeventick/README.md

 ```

 ## Events
-To list all the events, use it
+To list all the events, use:
 ```python
 >>> eventick.events()
 ```
-This returns you a dictionary of all the events.
+This returns a dictionary of all the events.

 ```python
 {